How to set up a ‘name your price’ product in WooCommerce – everything you need to know

 - Enter a ‘Field Label’

-How to add a name your own field in WooCommerce using conditional logic
+Example #2: How to add a tip in WooCommerce

 - In the ‘Product Add-Ons’ panel, click ‘Add Group’ then ‘Add Field’